ssanj/zat/README.md

 ### variables.prompt

 Define a file named `variables.prompt` in the root of your template folder.
-This file will determine the variables that can be used within the project, either as variable substitutions for file and directory names or file content with a files with the `.tmp` suffix.
+This file will determine the variables that can be used within the project, either as variable substitutions for file and directory names or file content with a files with the `.tmpl` suffix.

+When you run use template you will be prompted to enter the values of the defined variables.

 Here's the structure of entries in the `variables.prompt` file: